Lord-Windy/samplanner/plan.md

 ## Notes

-- Start with deterministic parsing for text formats; use LLM only as fallback for ambiguous cases
 - All operations should save automatically after modification
 - Consider telescope.nvim integration for fuzzy finding
 - Tree view could use nvim-tree style folding